Angela Masson: Flying career

 Masson began flying lessons at age 15 at Clover Field in Santa Monica, California.
-Shortly after getting her pilot's license, she started air racing.
-At age 21, while flying in the Powder Puff Derby, she set a record as the youngest person to fly coast to coast in a high performance aircraft.
+She made her first solo flight in a Cessna 150 at Clover Field in 1967.
+Shortly after earning her pilot's license, she started air racing.
+At age 21, she flew in the 1972 Powder Puff Derby, and set a record as the youngest person to fly coast to coast in a high-performance aircraft.

-In 1971 she trained armed forces pilot cadets at fellow aviatrix Claire Walters Flight School to build her flight experience, getting over 1,000 flight hours in less than a year.
-She then went on to fly as a charter pilot for Express Airways out of Naval Air Station Lemoore on a civilian contract for the Navy.
-Frustrated to see her former male students flying jets while females were barred from the military, she went back to school.
-At age 24, she wrote her PhD dissertation "Elements of Organizational Discrimination: The Air Force Response to Women as Military Pilots," which was presented before Congress during the Hearings about opening military the Academies to women (a copy can be found in the Congressional Records).
-Her paper was read by Robert Crandall, then President of American Airlines, who hired her as a pilot for American in 1976, at age 25.
+Masson trained pilot cadets for the U.S. armed forces at the Claire Walters Flight Academy in 1971, accruing over 1,000 flight hours.
+She went on to fly as a charter pilot for Express Airways out of Naval Air Station Lemoore on a civilian contract for the Navy.
+Frustrated to see her former male students flying jets while women were barred from the military, she returned to school to pursue her doctorate.
+At age 24, she wrote her PhD dissertation "Elements of Organizational Discrimination: The Air Force Response to Women as Military Pilots".
+The dissertation was entered into the Congressional record by a woman helicopter pilot from the Navy during hearings about opening military academies to women.

+Masson's dissertation was read by Robert Crandall, then president of American Airlines, who hired her as a pilot for the airline in 1976, at age 25.
 During her career there, she was the first woman to fly as First Officer on the Boeing 707, 767 and Douglas DC-10.

 Masson earned aircraft type-ratings on the Airbus A310, Boeing 747, 757, 767, 777, DC-9, DC-10, and MD-11.
 She holds the ATP license with commercial glider and seaplane endorsements, as well as flight engineer, ground and flight instructor certificates.
+She became the first woman to be type-rated on the Boeing 747 on June 30, 1984.

+Masson has set eight world speed records, including several for commercial air routes in the Boeing 777 that she set from 2001 to 2004.
+The Fédération Aéronautique Internationale lists her numerous Commercial Air Route Speed Awards.

 Flying as Captain for over 20 years, she was the first female Chief Pilot for American Airlines (Miami domicile, 1997).
 As the most senior female pilot, she retired with over 31 years total service in December 2007.
+She was a founding member of the International Society of Women Airline Pilots and served as Chairwoman from 2009 to 2011.
+In 2018, she was inducted into the California Aviation Hall of Fame.

 Academic career

-Dr. Masson graduated from Collegio Monte Rosa in Territet, Switzerland and got her BFA, MA, MPA and PhD in Public Administration from the University of Southern California.
-The Federation Aeronautique Internationale lists Dr. Masson's numerous Commercial Air Route Speed Awards set in the Boeing 777.
+Masson is an assistant professor of aeronautics at Jacksonville University.
+From 2016 to 2020 she was an adjunct professor at Embry-Riddle Aeronautical University.
+She also taught at the St. Augustine High School Aerospace Academy.